Battle of Bonefield: The battle

 The 17-year-old John did not inherit his father's brilliant talent.
 His stepmother Beatrice was also against him.
 Báthory and Kinizsi, Matthias's great generals, also supported the queen.
 John was supported only by two ecclesiastical dignitaries and two lords.

-John was in 13 July 1490 induced formally to resign his claims to the throne, on the understanding that he was to be compensated with the royal title of Kingdom of Bosnia and title of Ban of Croatia.
-A some days later John's supporters, Sigismund Ernuszt bishop of Pécs, Lawrence of Ilok and Bertalan Beriszló recruited an army and entered Buda.
+John was on 13 July 1490 induced formally to resign his claims to the throne, on the understanding that he was to be compensated with the royal title of Kingdom of Bosnia and title of Ban of Croatia.
+Some days later John's supporters, Sigismund Ernuszt bishop of Pécs, Lawrence of Ilok and Bertalan Beriszló recruited an army and entered Buda.
 John changed his mind, but did not stay in the capital.
 His supporters suggested John that he march to the Southern land and fill your own army with other supporters of the Corvin-party.
 John also took with him the stock of the king's treasury.

 Báthory and Kinizsi immediately pursued John's army.
 Their troops catch up John's forces in Tolna county.
 During that time, John hesitated and wanted to return to the capital, but his supporters blackmailed him and forced him to fight the battle with Kinizsi and Báthory.

 The troops of Kinizsi and Báthory (6–7 thousands men) discovered John's army (7000 men) by the river Sárvíz on the Bonefield (Csontmező).
 John's troops tried to initiate on the battlefield, but the inexperienced peasant soldiers were easily repulsed by the experienced troops of Kinizsi and Báthory.

 Lawrence of Ilok rescued John from the battle.
 The enemy no longer pursued them, but he was busy robbing the vagons.